 For the latest economic data refer to Chile country fact sheet [PDF 31 KB]

 Chile retains an open economy with a liberal trade regime, including a floating exchange rate, a rules-based counter-cyclical fiscal policy, and inflation-targeting, all geared towards reducing economic volatility.
-Chile continues to record solid economic growth: GDP reached approximately US$264.1 billion in 2014 at an estimated real GDP growth of 2.0 per cent (2014).
 The Chilean government's strong fiscal position has allowed for the repayment of debt and, until recently, placed the government in a net creditor position.
-In recent years, the strong performance of the mining sector, combined with economic growth and a favourable domestic investment climate contributed to a reduction in unemployment to an estimated 6.0 per cent in 2013 (from over 10 per cent in 2004).
+In recent years, the strong performance of the mining sector, combined with economic growth and a favourable domestic investment climate contributed to a reduction in unemployment to an estimated 6.4 per cent in 2014 (from over 10 per cent in 2004).
+In 2014, real GDP growth fell to 1.8 per cent due to lower commodity prices; however it climbed back up to 2.4 per cent in the first quarter of 2015 and is expected to grow further into 2016.

 Chile has eliminated most trade distortions and non-tariff barriers.
 It has a uniform tariff of six per cent, although due to its network of FTAs, the average applied tariff is much less.
-Draft taxation reform issued in April 2012 proposed to remove all tariffs unilaterally by 2015, but this was later removed from the agenda.
 The Central Bank of Chile maintains an independent monetary policy aimed at maintaining inflation at OECD standards.
 Privatisation over the past two decades has meant that relatively few state-owned enterprises remain.
 However, CODELCO, the Chilean National Copper Corporation, Chile's largest company, remains state-owned.

 Chile's strong push to engage economically with the Asia-Pacific region and to build strategic alliances along the eastern seaboard of South America is reflected in its busy FTA agenda.
-In October 2014, Chile announced that it had reached agreement on expanding an existing Partial Trade Agreement with India.
+Chile has 25 preferential trade agreements in place, including a partial-scope agreement with India.
 Chile participates in the Trans-Pacific Partnership negotiations.

 Bilateral economic and trade relationship